Automated Impact Assessment¶

 - The target architecture (for example, x86, ARM).

-For CVEs with manually created rules, the platform runs 2-5 different checks to ensure accurate detection.
+For vulnerabilities with manually created rules, the platform runs 2-5 different checks to ensure accurate detection.

 Note

-To make sure that the CVE database is up-to-date, we perform a CVE database update every few hours.
-That is why if you have Monitoring enabled, you may notice some CVEs come and go with each run.
+To make sure that the vulnerability databases are up-to-date, we perform database updates every few hours.
+That is why if you have Monitoring enabled, you may notice some vulnerabilities come and go with each run.

 Linux kernel rules¶